Michael D. SirotaCo-Managing Shareholdermsirota@coleschotz.com New York Office

 Representative Complex Litigation Matters

-- Litigation counsel to Trump AC Casino Marks LLC, Donald J. Trump and Ivanka Trump in the prosecution of a state court action to terminate a trademark and licensing agreement to Trump Entertainment Resorts, Inc. and related casino entities (Trump Plaza and Trump Taj Mahal).
-After the entities filed chapter 11 in the U.S. Bankruptcy Court for the District of Delaware, we moved for emergent relief from the automatic stay, conducted expedited discovery and successfully obtained stay relief allowing the state court action to proceed and compelling the licensee to immediately settle.
+- Litigation counsel to a prominent family in the prosecution of a state court action to terminate a trademark and licensing agreement related to a resort and related casino entities.
+After the entities filed Chapter 11 in the U.S. Bankruptcy Court for the District of Delaware, we moved for emergent relief from the automatic stay, conducted expedited discovery and successfully obtained stay relief allowing the state court action to proceed and compelling the licensee to immediately settle.

 - Stairway Capital - counsel to secured creditor in enforcement of loan obligation and obtained dismissal of lender liability counterclaims in New York Supreme Court and subsequent twenty day AAA hearing.

 - Special litigation counsel in the Chapter 11 proceedings (SDNY) of Parmalat USA Corp., to investigate and pursue avoidance actions against GE and Citigroup relating to, among other things, recharacterization, accounts receivable securitization and challenge to a $100 million off balance sheet “synthetic lease”.
 Working under an extraordinarily limited time frame, the Cole Schotz team immediately served extensive discovery on the debtors, GE and Citigroup, conducted extensive depositions, thoroughly analyzed complex case law and, ultimately, issued a comprehensive report and recommendation to the Committee.
 As a result of Cole Schotz’s efforts, and together with the Committee, Cole Schotz engaged in extensive and vigorous discussions with all interested parties culminating in a consensual filed plan of reorganization providing a substantial recovery to the unsecured creditors.